 Plainspoken, Akers’s unflinching poems investigate grief and joy as they explore the human condition.
 In her essay “On Writing: Feeding the Lake,” Akers stated, “I believe the process of poetry is mysterious.
 Jung once said that poets carry the soul of the culture, and I think good poems do reflect a kind of psychic development that transcends craft or competence.”

-Akers lives in San Francisco.
+Akers lives in Marin County, California.